Built-in tool execution

 Section titled “Limitations”Built-in tools have intentional limitations:

-- Cannot modify implementation - Tool behavior is fixed
+- You can’t modify tool implementation: Tool behavior is fixed.

-- Cannot customize - No configuration options beyond standard tool attachment
+- You can’t customize tools: There are no configuration options beyond standard tool attachment.

-- Fixed feature set - New capabilities require Letta platform updates
+- Tools have fixed feature sets: New capabilities require Letta platform updates.

 If you need custom behavior, create a custom tool or use client-side execution instead.